-- a request for AEMO to provide recommendations as to which Registered Participants (if any) may be an appropriate directed party in the particular circumstances; and - a date by which the advice is to be provided to the AEMC, which is not less than at least 60 business days from the date of the request. - 4.3 If AEMO, in preparing advice to the AEMC, forms the view that it requires further time, it may with the agreement of the AEMC, provide its advice on a later agreed date. - 4.4 The AEMC must publish on its website: - any terms of reference in relation to a request to AEMO for advice under clause 5.6.4(e) of the Rules; and - any extension of the time for the provision of that advice, as agreed between AEMO and the AEMC, and the reasons for the extension.
+- a request for AEMO's view as to whether it is appropriate for the AEMC in all the circumstances, to exercise the LRPP in relation to that project or problem and the reasons for those views; - a request for AEMO to provide recommendations as to which Registered Participants (if any) may be an appropriate directed party in the particular circumstances; and - a date by which the advice is to be provided to the AEMC, which is not less than at least 60 business days from the date of the request. - 4.3 If AEMO, in preparing advice to the AEMC, forms the view that it requires further time, it may with the agreement of the AEMC, provide its advice on a later agreed date. - 4.4 The AEMC must publish on its website: - any terms of reference in relation to a request to AEMO for advice under clause 5.6.4(e) of the Rules; and - any extension of the time for the provision of that advice, as agreed between AEMO and the AEMC, and the reasons for the extension.